We should really do this more often: Take a day, or even half a day, just for ourselves, for the purpose of feeling like a human again.

 - I heard someone’s engagement proposal story!

 - I got to coordinate / facilitate a very inspirational service project with my company!

 - I finally put the finishing “Fun” touches on the employee handbook we are reworking on our road to rebranding.

 - And let’s not forget, a fun lunch date with a coworker friend to try on dresses.

 It was such an amazing week, and I loved what I did and got to do and how much I was able to enjoy all the things I might have rather canceled if I could have given in to my ailing body.

 I recall complaining once to my mom about feeling unappreciated.
 Who knows why, anymore.
 This was probably almost a decade ago.
 Her response to me was something along the lines of, “Get used to it, woman.
 That’s going to be your whole adult life.”

-Of course, now I wish I could have spared an ounce of empathy and tried showing her some extra appreciation from that moment forward, but I just had no frame of reference.
+Of course, now I wish I could have spared an ounce of empathy and tried showing her some extra appreciation from that moment forward, but I just had no frame of reference navigate to these guys.
 I really didn’t know any better.

 There won’t be any awards, and in actual fact, many people watching from the outside at home and work will find more ways to measure where I fall short than where I overflow.

 But that moment yesterday at the park when my son checked in to let me know he was going to explore the playground with Papa while I stayed playing Bocce, he blew me a kiss and made sure to say bye, unsolicited.
 Gosh darnit.